petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/user-data/managing-and-deleting-personal-data.md

 ## Exporting Personal Data

-Individuals have a right to request their personal data.
-Follow the steps to export Tommy Tanner's personal data.
+Morally and sometimes legally, individuals have a right to request their personal data, and Tommy Tanner has requested his Message Boards data.
+Follow the steps to export it for him.

 1. Log back into Liferay as the administrator.